 The curriculum is enriched by educational trips and visits, local community links and opportunities within the timetable to engage with new experiences, for example: horse riding, outdoor pursuits, gardening and topic related educational visits.
 Various lunchtime clubs are available and pupils also enjoy Health/Diversity/Safety Focus Days each term.
+Pupils also have the opportunity to apply for various jobs within the school.
 KS4 and KS5 pupils participate in Independence Fortnight during the last few weeks of term each year.
 This enables pupils and staff to identify and fill any further gaps in life skills and citizenship.